The Best Ad Blockers for YouTube 2023

 What we liked

 We appreciated the simplicity of uBlock Origin.
 It’s easy to turn service on and off when directly in a browser.
-We also saw great results; no video or pop-up ads were displayed when we used uBlock Origin while streaming YouTube channels, and we didn’t have any issues with ads while browsing the web either.
+We also saw great results; no pre-roll, mid-roll, or pop-up ads were displayed when we used uBlock Origin while streaming YouTube channels, and we didn’t have any issues with ads while browsing the web either.

 When watching different YouTube channels in Chrome and Safari, we didn’t see any pop-up ads, in-video ads, or other kinds of ads.
 It seamlessly removed all the ads as we watched.